About this Session

-Although theatre has always been her passion and strength it hasn’t stopped her from branching into the acoustic gig scene and over the last 3 years music tutoring (voice and piano).
-Now, on maternity leave, with a family of 6 at home to maintain she escapes occasionally to sing something more interesting than The Wiggles!
+Although theatre has always been her passion and strength it hasn’t stopped her from branching into the acoustic gig scene music tutoring (voice and piano).
+Now, working part-time, working towards a psychology degree and wrangling a family of 6 she escapes occasionally to sing something more interesting than The Wiggles!

 Blake has been performing in the South Australian musical theatre scene since his debut in Therry society's production of Big Fish in 2016.
 Since then he has worked with HMC on the two productions and three State Opera of South Australia and Elder Conservatorium collaborations being Die Fledermaus, Don Pasquale and Dido and Aeneas.
 In 2020 Blake took part of Shane Warne the Musical, presented by Segue Productions at the Adelaide Fringe Festival. this was his last credit before this COVID-19 business went and ruined everything

 Caroline has been involved in Musical theatre since school days, she was a member of the Gilbert and Sullivan Society of SA and other amateur companies in Adelaide.
 For the past nine years, Caroline has been living in the UK, where she studied musical theatre at KSA Academy of Performing arts.
 Since graduating, she has been performing with Croydon Operatic and Dramatic Association, which have included roles in Pirates of Penzance, Into The Woods, and The Producers.